closedcircuit0/HumanEngineering/Manual(+한국어 매뉴얼).md

 ### 3. How to Use

-*   **For AI Training:** It is recommended to train using the individual documents in sequence.
+*   **For AI Training:** It is recommended to train the AI by sequentially processing the documents within the desired scope.
 Even with simple data input, processing more than 7–8 documents can induce meaningful changes within the AI session.
+After training on as many documents as you wish, finish by processing the ‘README.md’ document.
 *   **For Non-English Readers:** You can grasp the content sufficiently using a web browser's auto-translation feature.
 If a particular concept feels difficult, you can achieve a much deeper understanding by copying the relevant part and asking your AI, **"Explain this to me in simple terms."**

 ### 4. Structural Feature